Kubernetes Architecture Explained

 Kubernetes Architecture Components

-The Kubernetes architecture consists of various components that work together to manage the containerized applications.
-Here are the key components of the Kubernetes architecture:
+Kubernetes architecture consists of multiple components that work together to manage the containerized applications running on the kubernetes cluster.
+Here are the list of main key components of the Kubernetes architecture:

-1. Master Node: The master node is responsible for managing the cluster and its components.
-It runs the Kubernetes API server, which is the central control plane for the entire cluster.
-It also runs the etcd database, which stores the configuration data for the entire cluster.
+1. Master Node: Kubernetes master node is the main node that is responsible for managing the kubernetes cluster and its components.
+It runs Kubernetes API server that is the central control plane for the entire kubernetes cluster.
+It also runs etcd database that will store the configuration data for the entire kubernetes cluster.

-3. Pods: Pods are the smallest deployable units in Kubernetes.
-They contain one or more containers and share the same network namespace and storage volumes.
-Pods are scheduled on worker nodes by the Kubernetes scheduler.
+3. Pods: Kubernetes Pods are the very smallest deployable units in Kubernetes cluster.
+It will contain one or more containers inside the pods and it will share same network namespace and storage volumes.
+Kubernetes Pods are scheduled by kubernetes worker nodes on each worker nodes.

-5. Services: Services provide a stable IP address and DNS name for a set of pods.
-They act as a load balancer, routing traffic to the appropriate pod based on the service selector.
+5. Services: Kubernetes Services will create IP address and DNS name for Kubernetes pods.
+That will act as load balancer, routing traffic to the respective pods based on service selectors.

-6. Deployments: Deployments manage the rollout and rollback of changes to the application.
+6. Deployments: Kubernetes Deployments will manage rollout and rollback of changes to the applications deployed on the kubernetes cluster.
 They ensure that the desired number of replicas are running and that new replicas are created before old ones are deleted.

 Kubernetes Architecture Commands and Examples

-Here are some of the most common commands and examples for working with the Kubernetes architecture:
+Here are some of the most common kubernetes commands and examples for working with the Kubernetes architecture:

 1. kubectl get nodes: This command lists all the worker nodes in the cluster.